suhasasumukh/dev-vault/README.md

 # Developer Resource
-List of resource to improve skills of developers
+List of tools/resource/docs to improve skills of developers